keoja/hyperledger-ansible/README.md

   ![Alt](img/screenshots/consulservers.png "Screen shot showing Ansible provisioning and configuring Consul servers.")

-2. Provision and configure the Docker Swarm nodes:
+4. Provision and configure the Docker Swarm nodes (These are the Docker hosts that will be part of the Docker swarm that accepts the Docker containers, encapsulating the Hyperledger implementation, for execution):

   ```
   bin/swarmnodes.sh